After setting up, a PlantManager ribbon will be displayed.

 A screen menu is also available with shortcuts to frequently used tools.

 To populate the palette, open the sample drawing named Planting Sample.dwg in the installation folder.
-Type ‘pal’ at the command line to redisplay the palette and begin to explore the detail the software can help create.
+If the palette is closed, type ‘pal’ at the command line or click the left hand ribbon button to redisplay it, and begin to explore the detail the software can help create.

 What if you’re starting a new drawing and want to create a planting or finish plan from scratch?
 An outline of steps to take include the following: